KiHa 281 series: Withdrawal

 On 13 July 2022, JR Hokkaido announced its plans to withdraw the KiHa 281 series from operation and replace the type with the KiHa 261 series.
 The KiHa 281 series made its final run in regular service on 30 September 2022.
 Pre-production car KiHa 281-901 was repainted to feature the original livery and "HEAT281" logo in preparation for a chartered final-run train that will run between 22 and 23 October.

+Preserved Examples

+1 car is stored in the Naebo Workshop in Sapporo.